Hitchhiker: You heard of this thing, the 8-Minute Abs?

 Maybe the hitchhiker from There’s Something About Mary was on to something.
 Why spend months preparing for an event when all you really need is a few weeks?
 The reason unfortunately is that it takes more than 3 weeks to create significant fitness improvements, but what if you don’t have months?
 Can any positive change be made in a shorter period of time and if so, what is the shortest possible time frame?

-The Three Week Peak is the 7-Minute Abs of the cycling world
+The Three Week Peak is the 7-Minute Abs of the cycling world.

-In 2010 I did something that I had never done in more than 20 years of racing.
+This year I did something that I had never done in more than 20 years of racing.
 I planned an entire season of training around a single day peak, the Philadelphia International Championship.
 In past seasons, team requirements have had me racing almost constantly from February through September and sometimes even as late as November.
 I was able to plan my peak for certain crucial blocks of the season but I never had the luxury of banking it all on one day.

 Between fatherhood, coaching commitments and directing responsibilities with the Adageo Energy Pro Cycling Team, it was not practical or even possible for me to race every weekend.
 I did an early peak for the San Dimas and Redlands stage races in May, took a bit of time off the bike and then ramped up for Philly at the beginning of June.
 Although I had never done anything quite so specific before, it worked out perfectly.
 I hit my stride a few days before the race and came to the line on race day 100% prepared, not just with my best fitness of the year but with a very specific fitness to the exact race that was ahead of me.